2000s commodities boom: Corn, wheat, rice, cocoa and Soya beans

 Both a rising global population and a sharp decline in food crop production in favour of a sharp rise in biofuel crops helped cause a sharp rise in basic food stock prices.
 Ethiopia also saw a drought threaten its already frail farm lands in 2007.
 Cocoa was also affected by a bad crop in 2008, due to disease and unusually heavy rain in parts of West Africa.

 Rising demand in both India and Egypt helped to ramp up demand for American wheat during the bull market during August 2007.
 Discounted wheat sold at about £11–£15/t.
 August 2007, with non-discounted wheat at slightly higher price.
 The November 2007 wheat futures market was trading at nearly £165/t, with November 2008 contracts at £128.50.
 The market became rather bearish as non-futures prices froze and stagnated in December 2007.
 The price of wheat reached record highs after Kazakhstan began to limit supplies being sold overseas in early 2008, but had slowed down by late 2008.
 Food riots hit Egypt on 12 April 2008, as national bread prices rose rapidly in March and April 2008.

 In late April 2008 rice prices hit 24 cents (U.S.) per U.S. pound, more than doubling the price in just seven months.
 The price of wheat had risen from an already high £88 per tonne to £91 from January to March 2010, due to the bullish market and currency concerns.
 This led to food riots in places such as Haiti, Indonesia, Côte d'Ivoire, Uzbekistan, Egypt and Ethiopia.

 On 31 July, leading economists predicted that food prices, especially wheat would rise in Chad as Russia ended exports due to a domestic drought destroying their wheat and barley harvests.
 By 3 August, wheat prices stood at $7.11 per bushel due to the Russian export ban.

 Fertilizer

 There was in increase in the demand for fertilizer from China and India.
 Also an increase in demand for fertilizer to create biofuels like Ethanol as a Fuel from corn in the United States, Brazil, and Europe.
 Increased livestock grew demand for more grain and fertilizer causing grain reserves to plunge to a historic low.
 China put export controls on their fertilizer.
 Natural gas prices increased a lot during this period and that is used in the process of making some fertilizers (Haber process).
-Phosphate prices went up because of an increase in price of sulfur which is and input to phosphate fertilizer.
+Phosphate prices went up because of an increase in price of sulfur which is an input to phosphate fertilizer.